lukeryannetnz/go-ibbq-mqtt/README.md

 # Inkbird wireless thermometer MQTT publisher
-Inspired by the example apps in sworisbreathing/go-ibbq, this is a simple app that connects to a Inkbird wireless thermometer over Bluetooth using sworisbreathing/go-ibbq.
-It publishes the data it receives to an MQTT topic using github.com/eclipse/paho.mqtt.golang
+Inspired by the example apps in sworisbreathing/go-ibbq, this is a simple app that connects to an Inkbird wireless thermometer over Bluetooth using `sworisbreathing/go-ibbq`.
+It publishes the data it receives to an MQTT topic using `github.com/eclipse/paho.mqtt.golang`

 ## Building